UT-RAM-AIM/FineFeature-guidance/README.md

   - `latent-diffusion/`: contains the configuration file for the diffusion model
   - `classifier/`: contains the configuration file for the classifier
 - `data/`: contains the feature info files (.csv) for the datasets
+  - `preprocessing/`: contains the files for preprocessing of the used datasets
 - `logs/`: used to store the training logs, each of which is stored in a separate folder named by the current time
 - `lsdm/`: includes all the code for the DiFine model
 - `main.py`: contains the code to train and test the DiFine model